ftoumHub/demo-rest-jersey-spring/README.md

 ## Prerequisites:
 * PostgreSQL 14
 * IDE
-* JDK 1.7 (if you want to use Jetty 9 with the jetty-maven-plugin from project)
+* JDK 8
 * Maven 3.*

 ## Install and run the project
 1. download/clone the project
+2. run docker-compose up postgres
-2. prepare the database
+  * connect to the database (demo_rest_jersey/demo_rest_jersey)
   * import in PostgreSQL the self-contained file that comes with the project - [demo-rest-jersey-spring/src/main/resources/input_data/DumpRESTdemoDB.sql](https://github.com/ftoumHub/demo-rest-jersey-spring/blob/master/src/main/resources/input_data/DumpRESTdemoDB.sql)
-  * username/password - `rest_demo`/`rest_demo`
-3. change to the root folder of the project and excute the following maven command
+3. change to the root folder of the project and execute the following maven command
   * `mvn clean install jetty:run  -Djetty.port=8888 -DskipTests=true`
   * now the REST api is up and running with Jetty on `localhost:8888`

-> **Note:** you could run a similar configuration from Eclipse if you have the m2e plugin installed - see pic below

 ## Testing the project